bakaja021/chainriderBTCdocs/source/includes/_introduction.md

 Bitcoin             | Testnet    | `https://api.chainrider.io/v1/bitcoin/testnet`

-## Smart Contracts

-Chainrider enables usage thru [Oriclize](http://www.oraclize.it/) service.
-For POST one needs to make sure to add "\n" prior to data payload which tells Oraclize to send data in application/json (to be in line with our API specs) format instead of application/url-encoded format which is default one (well known practice).
-In order to support TLSNotaryProof (proof that content is retrieved from an HTTPS web page) one needs to use [https://api-dot-vizlorepaymentprocessor.appspot.com]() instead of [https://api.chainrider.io]() domain in requests.

 ## Token usage

 The following API allows you to check current status of your web token including information about token usage on hourly and daily base.